Ginkgo Biloba - Natural memory booster

 A so-called Ginkgo standard extract, which is officially called EGb 761, contains an average of 24% flavone glycosides (mainly quercetin, kaempferol and isorhanmnetin) and 6% terpene lactones (thereof 2.8-3.4% ginkgolides A, B and C and 2.6-3.2% bilobalide).

-Extracts that have been produced according to these standardized specifications can be classified as harmless to the health, provided that the respective recommendations for dosing are followed.
+Extracts that have been produced according to these standardised specifications can be classified as harmless to the health, provided that the respective recommendations for dosing are followed.

 In order to achieve an optimal active ingredient profile, Ginkgo Biloba extracts are freed from undesirable ingredients during the manufacturing process and enriched with the flavone glycosides and terpene lactones responsible for the positive effects.
 Extracts are available from many different manufacturers.